D-08-05: Canadian Fruit Tree Export Program (CFTEP) for Malus, Pyrus, Chaenomeles, Cydonia and Prunus spp.

 Operators must take steps to ensure that tractors and other equipment used in the CFTEP approved block are free of soil prior to entering the block.
 Suitable precautions must be taken to prevent the introduction of pathogen-vectoring nematodes, which may be associated with soil and could be moved into the CFTEP blocks with cultivation or spray equipment.

-Production maintenance activities must be planned so that workers start with the highest fruit tree certification level block and proceed downwards through the lower levels, e.g. G2 to G3 to G4 to non-CFTEP plants in order to minimize the movement of potentially virus infected nematodes from lower level blocks with less stringent isolation and control measures to higher level blocks.
+Production maintenance activities must be planned so that workers start with the highest fruit tree certification level block and proceed downwards through the lower levels, for example, G2 to G3 to G4 to non-CFTEP plants in order to minimize the movement of potentially virus infected nematodes from lower level blocks with less stringent isolation and control measures to higher level blocks.

 The PCM must monitor the approved block for visual symptoms of viruses and other diseases at least once a month during the growing season.
 Records of these inspections must be kept, including the name of the person who performed them, the dates inspected, area monitored and the results of the monitoring.
 If signs or symptoms of a virus or other pests of significance are found during these visual inspections, the CFIA must be contacted immediately.